Welcome to the Office for a Respectful Learning Environment.

 That said, it is obvious that if you have a concern with a specific course, reporting that concern on the course evaluation might be easiest.
 However, sometimes students have an issue with a sense of urgency and do not want to wait until the end of the course or clerkship to report mistreatment.

-Using SIMBA, this website, or contacting Dr. Blackall are always options.
+Using SIMBA, this website, or contacting Dr. Byler are always options.

-All reports that are submitted go directly to Dr. George Blackall.
-Based on the content of the report, Dr. Blackall either takes action directly or sends it to someone with expertise in the problematic area (i.e. Kim Yoder for Title IX issues or Lynette Chappell-Williams for diversity and inclusion issues).
+All reports that are submitted go directly to Dr. Debra Byler.
+Based on the content of the report, Dr. Byler either takes action directly or sends it to someone with expertise in the problematic area (i.e. Kim Yoder for Title IX issues or Lynette Chappell-Williams for diversity and inclusion issues).
 If you decide to submit a report, you always have the option of remaining anonymous.